 - 9 Summary

-Following the directions will lead you to a big, free dirt parking lot.
+Following the directions will lead you to a big and free parking lot.
 To your right, you will see a yellow gate.
 The guard told us to park outside, and then we walked to the museum.

-Note: if the gate is closed, you can call the phones listed in the photo above.
+Note: if the gate is closed, you can call the phones in the photo above.

 From the gate, it is about a five-minute walk to the museum.